ilhamisbored/dwm/README.md

 Rename `conkyrc` to `.conkyrc` and place the file in your home directory.

 # Installation of DWM
 `cd` into the dwm-dotfiles directory after git cloning the repository.
-Run `sudo make clean install`, under the assumption that you installed the required dependencies.
+Run `chmod +x autostart.sh` to make the autostart file an executable Run `sudo make clean install`, under the assumption that you installed the required dependencies.

 # Installation of dwmblocks
 - Install acpi